bpiwowar/papercite/README.md

 ## Upgrade Notice

+### 0.6.0
+The upgrade is not required.
+Just some minor corrections from minor glitches that were causing PHP warnings were cleaned.

 ### 0.5.9
 Update to this version for those having troubles after updating to 0.5.7 or 0.5.8 (or clear the cache)